lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     Open the **gcmc.lmp** file.

-Combining the two force fields, Vashishta and TIP4P/2005, is achieved using the ``hybrid/overlay`` pair style.
 The PPPM solver :cite:`luty1996calculating` is specified with the ``kspace`` command, and is used to compute the long-range Coulomb interactions associated with ``tip4p/long``.
 Finally, the style for the bonds and angles of the water molecules are defined; however, these specifications are not critical since TIP4P/2005 is a rigid water model.

+.. admonition:: Note
+    :class: non-title-info

+    In practice, it is possible to use both ``vashishta`` and ``lj/cut/tip4p/long`` pair styles by employing the ``pair_style hybrid`` command.
+However, hybridizing force fields should be done with caution, as there is no guarantee that the resulting force field will produce meaningful results.

 The water molecule template called |H2O_mol_6|
 must be downloaded and located next to **gcmc.lmp**.